Husayn Burujardi: Education and academic specialties

 After entering elementary school at the age of seven, Sayyid Husayn's father realized his talent for learning and sent him to Nurbakhsh seminary in Borujerd.
 At the age of 11 he began his education at the theological schools of his city, under his father Sayed Ali.
 Then in 1310 (1892–93) he attended the theological school of Isfahan to continue his education.
 In the ten years that he studied in Isfahan, he completed his sutuh studies and was also granted the level of Ijtihad from his teachers, and began teaching Usul.
 Around the age of 30, Burujerdi moved from Isfahan to the theological seminary of Najaf, Iraq to continue his education.

-In his youth, Borujerdi studied under a number of Shia masters of fiqh such as Mohammad-Kazem Khorasani and Aqa Zia Iraqi, and specialized in fiqh.
+In his youth, Borujerdi studied under a number of Shia masters of fiqh such as Sayyid Muhammad Baqir Durchih'i, Mohammad-Kazem Khorasani and Aqa Zia Iraqi, and specialized in fiqh.
 He studied the fiqahat of all the Islamic schools of thought, not just his own, along with the science of rijal.
 Though he is known for citing Masumeen to support many of his deductions, Borujerdi is known for elucidating many aspects himself and is an influential fiqh jurist in his own right.
 He has had a strong influence on Islamic scholars like Morteza Motahhari and Hussein-Ali Montazeri.